nginxinc/nginx-wiki/source/modules/redis.rst

 Keep-alive connections to redis servers
 ---------------------------------------
-In 0.3.5 support of keep-alive connection backported from original ngx_http_memcached module of nginx 1.1.4.
+In 0.3.5 support of keep-alive connection backported from original ngx_http_memcached module of NGINX 1.1.4.
-For previous versions of nginx you should use following instruction.
+For previous versions of NGINX you should use following instruction.

 You need Maxim Dounin's third party ngx_upstream_keepalive module together with this module for keep-alive TCP connections to your backend redis servers.